tjoussen/jsdom-global/README.md

 # jsdom-global

+This fork uses the jsdom-wc implementation by tbranyen.

 > Enables DOM in Node.js

 jsdom-global will inject `document`, `window` and other DOM API into your Node.js environment.
 Useful for running, in Node.js, tests that are made for browsers.